ObjectProfile/PythonBridge/docs/pages/pharo-installation.md

 ## Install Pipenv

-To install Pipenv just use the following Pip instruction `pip install pipenv`, though depending on your python installation you may need to call it with `sudo`.
+To install Pipenv just use the following Pip instruction `pip install pipenv` or `pip3 install pipenv` in case you have `pip3` installed and not `pip`, though depending on your python installation you may need to call it with `sudo`.
 This may happen if you are using Ubuntu or the OSX Homebrew python installation.
 If the command `pip` is not found, use `pip3` instead.

 To verify if you have pipenv just run in a terminal `pipenv --version`, it should print something like `pipenv, version 2018.11.26`.
 We strongly suggest you to upgrade your pipenv version if it is older than 2018.11.26, because it has important bugfixes and performance improvements.
 To upgrade it just run `pip install pipenv --upgrade`.